Tax rates, allowances and amounts How much tax you pay

 Non-savings income is currently taxed at three alternative rates depending on how much taxable income you have.
 Taxable income is calculated by deducting your personal allowance (and any deductible reliefs you are entitled to) from your total income.

-Savings income (such as interest from bank or building society accounts) is still (until April 2015) taxed at three rates.
+Savings income (such as interest from bank or building society accounts) is still (until April 2015) taxed at four rates, depending on what tax band it falls into when added to your non-savings income;

-However, you would have to have non-savings income of less than your personal allowance plus £2,880 for any of your savings income (in 2014-15) to qualify for a tax rate of 10%.
+- If you have non-savings income of less than your personal allowance plus £2,880, your savings income will quality for a tax rate of 10%.

 In April 2015, the 10% savings rate ends.
 Instead, a £5,000 tax-free savings band will be applied.
 This means that anyone with combined savings and non-savings income below £15,500 (£10,500 personal allowance, plus £5,000) will pay no tax on interest they receive.